jenkinsci/kubernetes-operator/README.md

 We are trying our best to resolve issues quickly, but they have to wait to be released.
 If you can't wait for an official docker image release and acknowledge the risk, you can use our unofficial images, which are built nightly.
-Look for the images with tag "nightly-{hash}", where {hash} is the hash of the master commit that interests you.
+Look for the images with tag "{git-hash}", where {git-hash} is the hash of the master commit that interests you.

 ## Contribution